-Hazard status based on investigation findings and proposed development Hazard category (excluding contamination issues) Found to be present on site Could be present but not found Unlikely to be present and/or affect the site Engineering considerations if hazard affects site Karstic dissolution features (including 'swallow holes' in Chalk terrain) √ May affect ground engineering and foundation design and construction - refer to Section 4.1.2 Evaporite dissolution features and/or subsidence √ May affect ground engineering and foundation design and construction Ground subject to or at risk from landslides √ Likely to require special stabilisation measures Ground subject to peri- glacial valley cambering with gulls possibly present √ Likely to affect ground engineering and foundation design and construction Ground subject to or at risk from coastal or river erosion √ Likely to require special protection/stabilisation measures High groundwater table (including waterlogged ground) ✓ Groundwater seepages encountered at depths ranging between 1-2m begl May affect temporary and permanent works Rising groundwater table due to diminishing abstraction in urban area √ May affect deep foundations, basements and tunnels Underground mining √ Likely to require special stabilisation measures Existing sub-structures (e.g. tunnels, foundations, basements, and adjacent sub-structures) √ Limited to the foundations associated with the former pavillion and ancillary building(s) Likely to affect ground engineering and foundation design and construction Filled and made ground (including embankments, infilled ponds and quarries) √ Locally up to 0.75m of made ground encountered during current investigation.
-Up to 1.6m encountered during previous phase Likely to affect ground engineering and foundation design and construction Adverse ground chemistry (including expansive slags and weathering of sulphides to sulphates) ✓ See section 7.3.7 May affect ground engineering and foundation design and construction in the UK.
+Hazard status based on investigation findings and proposed development Hazard category (excluding contamination issues) Found to be present on site Could be present but not found Unlikely to be present and/or affect the site Engineering considerations if hazard affects site Karstic dissolution features (including 'swallow holes' in Chalk terrain) V May affect ground engineering and foundation design and construction - refer to Section 4.1.2 Evaporite dissolution features and/or subsidence ~ May affect ground engineering and foundation design and construction Ground subject to or at risk from landslides ~ Likely to require special stabilisation measures Ground subject to peri- glacial valley cambering with gulls possibly present ~ Likely to affect ground engineering and foundation design and construction Ground subject to or at risk from coastal or river erosion ~ Likely to require special protection/stabilisation measures High groundwater table (including waterlogged ground) V Groundwater seepages encountered at depths ranging between 1-2m begl May affect temporary and permanent works Rising groundwater table due to diminishing abstraction in urban area ~ May affect deep foundations, basements and tunnels Underground mining ~ Likely to require special stabilisation measures Existing sub-structures (e.g. tunnels, foundations, basements, and adjacent sub-structures) ~ Limited to the foundations associated with the former pavillion and ancillary building(s) Likely to affect ground engineering and foundation design and construction (including embankments, infilled ponds and quarries) ✓ and up to 1 encoun up to 1 Locally up to made groun encountered current inve Up to 1.6m encountered previous ph nd d during estigation. d during Likely to affect ground engineering and foundation design and construction Adverse ground chemistry (including expansive slags and weathering of sulphides to sulphates) ~ See section 7.3.7 May affect ground engineering and foundation design and construction Note: Seismicity is not included in the above table as this is not normally a design consideration in the UK.